 I have identified what I call “The Big 6” patriotic songs that I teach my students at each grade level beginning with the simplest and building to the most complex.
 This list is cumulative.
 So by fourth and fifth grades students can sing all of these songs from memory.

 We revisit these songs (and other songs from our repertoire) frequently by singing them in assemblies, as we wait for their classroom teacher to pick them up, in the cafeteria as we put away trays, etc. These are NOT one-and-done kinds of lessons.
 The students at our school REALLY KNOW these patriotic songs of our nation.

 There are many different children’s storybooks depicting each of these songs.
 Add a storybook to enhance the activity.
 See Establish Historical Context Using Storybooks for more about setting the stage and learning the history behind the songs.

 Core Repertoire of Patriotic Songs for Elementary Students

 When you establish a core repertoire of patriotic songs, it makes it much easier to put together programs for any patriotic event such as 9-11, Veterans Day, Presidents’ Day, Memorial Day, or the 4th of July.
-I almost always include a version of one of these songs in our annual Veterans Day programs.
-When possible, it is often a highlight of the program to invite the audience to sing along on one song.
+I almost always include an arrangement of one of these songs in our annual Veterans Day programs.
+When possible, it’s often a highlight of the program to invite the audience to sing along to one song.

 By teaching songs in a standard sequence, each grade level has a chance to learn all of the songs.
 At the beginning of the year, we review each song at all grade levels and learn additional verses.
-This helped students who are new to our school learn these songs and feel a part of our school community too.
+This has helped students who are new to our school learn these songs and feel a part of our school community too.

 The range and vocabulary of many of our standard patriotic songs can be difficult for young elementary students.
 Adding sign language or actions makes songs easier to remember for young children.

 - This Land is Your Land, Woody Guthrie (Refrain only)